 Carob Brownie Bites are the perfect, healthy treat for Paleo, AIP and egg-free eaters!
 They contain something great for colon health, called resistant starch, and we’ll talk a bit more about that … Green plantains are the secret ingredient in this cookie meets brownie that just couldn’t be yummier.

 I got great reactions, ones that exceeded my expectations, when I served these cookies.
-My husband kind of swooned, really catching me off guard.
+My husband kind of swooned, catching me off guard.

+When my oldest son had his first bite, his eyes got big.
 “These are the best brownies I’ve ever had.
 You know how much I like brownies.”
 I had perceived them as cookies.
-But my other kids agreed emphatically: they are brownies.
+But my other kids agreed emphatically: They are brownies.
 And my youngest wanted to know what was in them and when I’d make more.

 What do I love about these cookies nutritionally?

 Resistant starch!
 I have mentioned it to you before, but now I offer it to you in cookie form!
 Because the green plantains in the cookies are dehydrated instead of being baked at a higher temperature, the resistant starch remains and becomes food for flora in our guts, a prebiotic.
 Here’s more information about resistant starch if you’re interested.

 Also, they’re egg-free, safe for the AIP diet, and sweetened with honey.